Help us improve your experience.

 • The SSL session ID cache is not synchronized across nodes.
 If an SSL session reuses a session ID and it happens to be processed on a node other than the one on which the session ID is cached, the SSL session cannot be decrypted and will be bypassed for IDP inspection.

-IDP deployed in active/active chassis clusters has a limitation that for time-binding scope source traffic, if attacks from a source (with more than one destination) have active sessions distributed across nodes, then the attack might not be detected because time-binding counting has a local-node-only view.
+IDP in active/active chassis clusters has a limitation.
+For time-binding scope source traffic, attacks from a source with multiple destinations might not be detected.
+Active sessions distributed across nodes cause this issue because time-binding counting has a local-node-only view.
 Detecting this sort of attack requires an RTO synchronization of the time-binding state that is not currently supported.

 Attack objects can bind to applications and services in different ways: